OscarRobertRodriguez/projectsModernDeveloper/_posts/2016-12-06-architecture.md

 The way I found this out is using DevTools and seeing if there was any difference in the original code.
 It is a small error that for the chrome browser does not appear to affect the table in any noticeable way.

-2. **HTTP Status Codes**<br>
+**2.**
+<p style="color:#3CCAE6">HTTP Status Codes Project:</p>
-HTTP Status Codes are grouped into five specific classes with each class’ first digit specifying the response type.
-All the HTTP Status/Response codes are listed on the following W3C resource: HTTP Status Codes.1
+<p style="font-weight: bold">HTTP Status Codes are grouped into five specific classes with each class’ first digit specifying the response type.
+All the HTTP Status/Response codes are listed on the following W3C resource: HTTP Status Codes.</p>

 Using this information, list three status codes from each class, starting from 1XX to 5XX, along with a brief description and the situation in which it will be returned.